 In managing the New World Archaeology collection here at the ROM, every day brings a new challenge.
 I am constantly amazed at the stunning ingenuity of peoples who came before us.
 Occasionally I am lucky enough to discover some token object that reveals hidden knowledge otherwise lost under the sediments of time.
 Each artifact in my care gets the best treatment possible, as each contains countless pieces of lost knowledge that we may someday hope to understand.
 Currently I am fascinated with Birdstones and Toronto Archaeology.
 I'm researching and producing new data on the ROM's Birdstones, since it turns out to be the largest museum collection known.
 And I've just produced an exhibit on Toronto Archaeology: Toronto Underfoot.

-Currently I am charged with the care of the New World Archaeology collection here at the ROM, and it is an excellent challenge!
-The artifacts under my care get the best treatment possible and I completely adore them.
-I enjoy sharing the collection stories with students and the public, especially when it compels them to challenge themselves and their own beliefs.
-And I am currently supervising three University of Toronto archaeology students in collections management.
-Oh and I'm the mother of two awesome kids who also love archaeology, ages 4 and 6, who helped to inspire the LEGO pyramid building activity that reached 5000 kids in Toronto over March Break, 2013.
+Currently I manage the New World Archaeology collection here at the ROM, and every day brings an interesting new challenge.
+The artifacts under my care get the best treatment possible.
+I enjoy sharing the collection stories with students and the public, especially when it compels them to challenge their own beliefs.
+And I supervise three University of Toronto archaeology students in collections management.
+I'm also the mother of two awesome kids who love archaeology, ages 4 and 6, who helped to inspire the LEGO pyramid building activity that reached 5000 kids in Toronto over March Break, 2013.